 Edit Flow Rate:

 The flow rate is entered in the Flow field.
 Enter the desired flow rate and press ENTER.
-This flow rate is equal to the combined flow of both pumps, and will remain constant throughout a method run.
-Pump B will display the flow rate for solvent B during the method run.
+The actual flow rate will correspond to the percent composition for solvent A in the method file.

 Edit Method File: